Zero-generic initial ideals: Abstract

 \section{Abstract}

 Given a homogeneous ideal $I$ of a polynomial ring $A={\mathbb{K}}[X_1,\dots,X_n]$ and a monomial order $\tau$, we construct a new monomial ideal of $A$ associated with $I$.
 We call it the zero-generic initial ideal of $I$ with respect to $\tau$ and denote it with $\gin_0(I)$, or with $\Gin_0(I)$ whenever $\tau$ is the reverse-lexicographic order.
 When $\chara \mathbb{K}=0$, a zero-generic initial ideal is the usual generic initial ideal.
 We show that $\Gin_0(I)$ is endowed with many interesting properties, some of which are easily seen, e.g., it is a strongly stable monomial ideal in any characteristic, and has the same Hilbert series as $I$; some other properties are less obvious: it shares with $I$ the same Castelnuovo-Mumford regularity, projective dimension and extremal Betti numbers.
 Quite surprisingly, $\gin_0(I)$ also satisfies Green's Crystallization Principle, which is known to fail in positive characteristic.
-Thus, zero-generic initial ideals can be used as formal analogues of generic initial ideals computed in characteristic 0.
-As an example of how zero-generic initial ideals can be used theoretically, we also provide a simple characteristic-free proof of a well-known upper bound for the Castelnuovo-Mumford regularity of homogeneous ideals.
+Thus, zero-generic initial ideals can be used as formal analogues of generic initial ideals computed in characteristic 0.\\ We also prove the analogue for local cohomology of Pardue's Conjecture for Betti numbers: we show that the Hilbert functions of local cohomology modules of a quotient ring of a polynomial ring modulo a weakly stable ideal are independent of the characteristic of the coefficients field.